-Localization and manufacturing translation services require a strong sense of urgency, especially in highly competitive markets.
-An example of a brand that is leveraging the power of localization to streamline its offerings in a foreign region is BMW.
+Localization and manufacturing website translations require a strong sense of urgency, especially in highly competitive markets.
+An example of a brand that is leveraging the power of localization in a foreign region is BMW.

 The car manufacturing company recently expressed its intentions on numerous media outlets about the establishment’s plans to expedite localization in China.
 Based on previous BMW reports, the country is currently its biggest single market in the world.
 When it comes to rankings, the business is ahead of Mercedes-Benz, but behind Audi (in China, specifically in the premium car provider sector).

 “BMW remains fully committed to China, the most important marketplace, in our opinion.
 We will enhance our localization strategy, from fostering local talent to local production, all centered on the approach of ‘In China, by Chinese and for China’,” said BMW China President and CEO Olaf Kastner, during the launch of the new BMW 730Li limousines in the tropical city of Sanya.